tibs/pact-talk/pact-slides.rst

 Converted to PDF slides using rst2pdf_.

-Source and extended notes at https://github.com/tibs/pact-talk
+Source and examples at https://github.com/tibs/pact-talk

 |cc-attr-sharealike| This slideshow and its related files are released under a
 `Creative Commons Attribution-ShareAlike 4.0 International License`_.